Skelitin-JS/ServoControl/README.md

 ~~Connectors to connect servo to rasp pi can be found here: (will add later)~~

 (tested on a raspberry pi 3b, also can't gurantee it'll work on any other hardware, also using raspberry pi os)

+# To contribute
+Not sure why you'd want to contribute

+But if you want to, create a pull request and wait